Approach

 To achieve the above we:

-• Center marginalized and excluded voices
+Center marginalized and excluded voices

-• Value lived experience and personal stories
+Value lived experience and personal stories

-• Embody anti-racist, feminist, and decolonalizing values
+Embody anti-racist, feminist, and decolonalizing values

-• Co-create equitable power dynamics
+Co-create equitable power dynamics

-• Are trauma-informed and survivor-centered
+Are trauma-informed and culturally humble

-• Work virtually or in-person
+Work virtually and in-person

-1. Reimagining Access
+Reimagining Access

 Co-Designing Health Policy